Coroner's Office

 • Be pursuing a career and/or education in criminal justice, forensic science, mortuary science, law enforcement, or medicine.

-• Be available to respond to calls after hours with an investigator (at least 1 day per week), which may include weekends and holidays.
+• Be available to respond to after-hours calls with an investigator at least one day per week, which may include weekends and/or holidays.

-• Be punctual and respect the investigators’ multiple duties and busy schedules.
+• Be punctual and respectful of investigators’ multiple duties and busy schedules.

-• Be comfortable interacting with the public both in person and via phone.
+• Be comfortable interacting with the public, both in person and by phone.

-• Be familiar with basic death investigation principles and/or physiology/anatomy.
+• Have familiarity with basic death investigation principles and/or physiology/anatomy.

-• Maintain a professional demeanor and appearance for public interaction.
+• Maintain a professional demeanor and appearance in all public interactions.

-• Have strong interpersonal skills, self-motivation, professional conduct, and sound judgment.
+• Demonstrate strong interpersonal skills, self-motivation, professional conduct, and sound judgment.

-• Complete all the required applicant steps and forms.
+• Complete all required application steps and forms.

 • Complete the Educational Tour and Observership Programs.

-• General office duties (answering phones, logging information, data entry, pulling case files, and filing).
+• Performing general office duties, such as answering phones, logging information, data entry, retrieving case files, and filing.

-• Scene investigation (general investigations under the supervision of a death investigator).
+• Assisting with scene investigations under the supervision of a death investigator.

-• Assisting the pathologist, including observing dissections, recording organ weights, making notes on other pertinent information, preparing and cleaning tools, and restocking items.
+• Observing and assisting with body examinations and autopsies, including preparing the body for examination, observing dissections, recording organ weights, taking notes on pertinent findings, handling evidence and property, sewing and cleaning the body, preparing and cleaning tools, and restocking supplies.

 Internship Experience and Benefits

-• Learn the Coroner's Office's responsibilities, duties, and operational policies.
+• Learn about the Coroner’s Office responsibilities, duties, and operational procedures.

-• Gain invaluable experience in the forensic field.
+• Acquire valuable, practical experience in the forensic field.

-• Explore career paths, acquire skills that complement academic learning, enhance your resume, and network with professionals in the field of death investigation.
+• Explore potential career paths, develop skills that complement academic learning, enhance their resume, and network with professionals in the field of death investigation.

 How to Apply: